Personalized Rhett Storybook — Make His the Hero

 Rhett realized he could control dreams the night he turned a nightmare monster into a pile of pillows.
 "You're a Dream Weaver," announced a small creature made of sleepy moonlight.
 "That's very wise."
 Dream Weavers could enter others' dreams and help—which was exactly what Rhett's little sister needed.
 She'd been having the same nightmare for weeks and woke up crying every night.
 Rhett waited until sister fell asleep, then dove in.
 The nightmare was a dark forest where sister was lost and alone.
 But Rhett was there now, holding out a hand.
 Together, they transformed the scary trees into friendly giants, the howling wind into a gentle song, the endless darkness into a path of glowing flowers leading home.
 Sister woke up smiling for the first time in days.
 "I dreamed you saved me," she said.
 Rhett just smiled.
 The moonlight creature appeared that night with an offer: join the official Dream Weavers, help children everywhere.
 Rhett thought about it, but decided his wise powers were needed right here at home.
 Some heroes patrol huge territories; others just watch over the dreams of those they love.

-The Cultural Significance of Rhett
+The Heritage of the Name Rhett

 The name Rhett carries within it centuries of history, culture, and human aspiration.
 From its Welsh roots to its modern-day presence in nurseries and classrooms around the world, Rhett has evolved while maintaining its essential character—a name that speaks of advice.